 U.S. Virgin Islands

 If you can’t decide which of the U.S. Virgin Islands to explore, keep in mind that each has its own unique personality.
-Find that one that matches yours, and you’ll be set!
+Find the one that matches yours, and you’ll be set!
 For example, St. John is known for it’s breathtaking diving and snorkeling spots and St. Thomas for world-class shopping.
-Foodies won’t be able to resist St. Croix, offering Caribbean island-style cuisine your palate will never forget.
+Foodies won’t be able to resist St. Croix, offering Caribbean island-style cuisine your palate won’t soon forget.
 Pair your meal with some local Cruzan Coconut Rum, and you’ll quickly realize every dining experience you have from here on out will be compared to this magical moment.
 And will never, ever compare.

 San Diego, California

-Let’s not forget about the city’s immersive zoo experience, where visitors can get a glimpse at more than 4,000 animals including koala bears, giant pandas, Galapagos tortoises and much more.
+Let’s not forget about the city’s immersive zoo experience, where visitors can get a glimpse at more than 4,000 animals including koalas, giant pandas, Galapagos tortoises and much more.
 A stroll through Balboa Park and dinner in the Gaslamp Quarter can round out your day before enjoying another incredible sunset in a place where summer never seems to end.
 Get the beachside vibe you’re looking for with a stay at the one-of-a-kind Hotel del Coronado.

-This truly off-the-beaten path destination will refresh your soul as you enjoy surfing, snorkeling, fishing and hiking at its finest.
+This truly off-the-beaten path destination will refresh your soul as you enjoy surfing, snorkeling, fishing, and hiking at its finest.
 For a full immersion in the islands scenic beauty, check out the National Park of American Samoa, which preserves and protects the land’s coral reefs, tropical rainforests and unique Samoan culture.